LuiseFreese/trainingsplan/README.md

 1. Generates a 16-week marathon training plan
 2. Customizes the plan based on the user's target time, fitness level, and preferred training days
 3. Includes different types of training sessions: long runs, tempo runs, interval training, easy runs, yoga, and rest days
+4. Export the training plan as an ICS file
+5. Modals for long runs and yoga days with detailed instructions

 ## Installation